 He thought he was ready to drive home.
 But hours and hours later, nearer to his bedtime, he was driving everywhere but the house, dinner, and bed.
 He had memorized the streets of this usual route: after all, this was how he was after a big case.
 He would waste a few liters of gasoline on driving through traffic, in silence broken only by the whirr of his engine, or the honks of vehicles on the road next to his.
 He didn’t care much for music now, not even when the car radio started playing.
 He switched it off, not remembering that he had switched it on in the first place.

-Had he been younger, Peter would have not looked in the rearview mirror, for fear that someone – something – would be seated there, waiting for him to scream.
-Today – tonight – as the traffic thinned, as the world around him calmed, as a light rain came down on the streets of his subdivision, Peter constantly checked behind him, until no cars followed.
+Had he been younger, William would have not looked in the rearview mirror, for fear that someone – something – would be seated there, waiting for him to scream.
+Today – tonight – as the traffic thinned, as the world around him calmed, as a light rain came down on the streets of his subdivision, William constantly checked behind him, until no cars followed.

 It had been like this before, after all the cases, where he had sped out in the middle of the night to answer a student’s call.
 Students today, some people would shake their heads, they’re not as foolhardy as we once were, not as strong, not as resilient, not as prayerful.
 Look at them!
 Just look at home weak they’ve become.